elzahlan/categories-images/tags/2.4.2/readme.txt

 5. Now you can exclude any taxonomy from the plugin and save changes.

 == Changelog ==

-= 2.5 =
-* Adding language support for Ukrainian.
-Thanks to Michael Yunat [http://getvoip.com].
-* Adding new function z_taxonomy_image() to display category or taxonomy image directly with support for size, alt and other attributes, for and how to use it please check the documentations.
-* Some code enhancements.

 = 2.4.2 =
 * Update code to reduce db queries.
 Thanks to fburatti [http://profiles.wordpress.org/fburatti/].